ryanczm/Analytic-Musings/notes/fa/fa.md

     * Possession - Play possession or sit and counter
     * Def line height - sit deep in low/midblock vs high press
     * PPDA - Press high or sit tight
+    * Offsides - Some teams play an offside trap.
+Some teams have fast runners that punish a high line, etc.

 ### Non-Modellable Variables